 The mountains are a wilderness, and ill-prepared people die here all the time.
 Logging roads are especially dangerous because they look like good, solid roads, but in reality they just wander across the mountainside to provide a means to get lumber out of the area.
 The hard fact of the matter is that only one logging road ever leads out of the forest, all the others are dead-ends that branch off the one main road that takes you out.

 Michelle and I thought we were riding along the main road but before long, the road didn’t match the map and was getting increasingly steep and difficult to pass.
 Not hard for a mountain bike, but too rocky for a car – and this was technically supposed to be a road.
 Finally, as an innocuous reminder of the wilderness we’re in, the road we were on stopped in a dead end.
 We had somehow gotten ourselves onto an logging road.
-Rather than try to find the correct road, we retraced our route down the mountain and went back to the car; we arrived about four hours later and, despite not having found the trail, we’d had a spectacular been part of an amazing afternoon in the woods.
+Rather than try to find the correct road, we retraced our route down the mountain and went back to the car; we arrived about four hours later and, despite not having found the trail, we’d had a spectacular afternoon in the woods.
 We jumped in the car, took it up another road and found the trails we were looking for within half an hour.
 We got back on our bikes and rode some incredible single track until it was time to head back home.
 After five hours of riding, we returned to the car, packed up, and headed up to Roslyn for a pizza dinner.

 Nothing like slapping all those calories back on after a long day in the saddle.